-In order to start creating a data model, the project must be linked to at least one of the existing datasource created using the Datasources feature.
-The default model would then be created based on the tables from the linked datasource.
-Users can link datasources to a project by clicking on the “Add Table View” button at the top-left of the screen.
-This will navigate the user to the “Add Table View” screen.
+Data models and datasets based on existing datasources may be created by adding tables from at least one of the existing datasources created using the Datasources feature.
+The default dataset would then be updated based on the included tables from the linked datasource.
+Users can link datasources to a project by clicking on the “Add - Table from source” option in the Files menu.
+This will navigate the user to the “Add Table from Datasource” screen.
 Users can now select datasources and tables that need to be added to the model.
-In case there are many tables in the source database, the “Search tables” feature may be used to search for specific tables.
-On selecting the required tables, the “Add Table View” button may be clicked to add the selected tables to the project as 1 file per table.
+In case there are many tables in the source database, the “Search” feature may be used to search for specific tables.
+On selecting the required tables, the “Create File(s)” button may be clicked to add the selected tables to the project as 1 file per table.

-Bling syntax corresponding to the selected tables will now be added to the data model file.
+Bling syntax corresponding to the selected tables will now be available in the corresponding files.
 This may be edited depending on the requirements of the model.
 For more information on using Bling to edit the data model, refer to the Bling Specification.

-- Version: User can revert to a previous version of the file by selecting the correct version from the “Version” dropdown and committing this version as the latest version.
+- History: You can revert to a previous version of the file by selecting the correct version by clicking on the “History” button and committing this version as the latest version.

 - Save: Project files may be saved intermittently without committing the changes to the respective branch using the “Save” button.
 Successful save does not require the code in the file to be syntactically correct.

 - Commit: Project files may be committed and pushed to the respective branch if they compile successfully using the “Commit” button.
 Clicking on “Commit” will automatically trigger a syntax check on the file.

 - Deploy: On completion, the data model created can be deployed by using the “Deploy Datamodel” button at the top-right of the screen.
 This is necessary to visualize the current version of the model and the datasets contained in it.

 - Visualize: Any of the datasets added to the project may be visualized by clicking on the “Visualize” button and selecting the dataset.
 The dataset shown will correspond to the last deployed version of the model.